 You know what makes London so attractive?

-There’s a near infinite list of incredible things to see and do – everything from the Tate Modern (where you’ll find the world’s largest collections of modern art), to Kew Gardens (housing virtually every plant on the planet).
-But in the interests of time, we’ve narrowed it down to the 36 best London attractions worth your time, from the experiences that are kind of touristy (but totally worth it) to a few off the beaten track.
+There’s a near infinite list of incredible things to see and do in this city – from the Tate Modern (where you’ll find the world’s largest collections of modern art), to Kew Gardens (housing virtually every plant on the planet).
+But in the interests of time, we’ve narrowed it down to the best London attractions that are genuinely worth your time and money, from the experiences that are kind of touristy (but totally worth it) to a few off the beaten track.

-1. Turn the world into ants at the Sky Garden
+1. Turn the world into ants at Sky Garden

-Remember London is your oyster and guzzle one down whilst doing it, at the adjacent Fenchurch Restaurant & Bar.
+Remember London is your oyster, and neck one whilst doing it, at the adjacent Fenchurch Restaurant & Bar.

 2. Pretend to be a king or queen at Hampton Court Palace